-In her role as leader of the Textiles Research Group at Loughborough University, Faith contributed to the establishment of the Textile Research in Process (TRIP) project: a symposium at Loughborough University Design School and an exhibition at the Harley Gallery, Nottinghamshire, UK, 20 August – 16 October 2011 and Loughborough University Design School 16 - 17 November 2011.
+In my role leader of the Textiles Research Group at Loughborough University, I contributed to the establishment of the Textile Research in Process (TRIP) project: a symposium at Loughborough University Design School and an exhibition at the Harley Gallery, Nottinghamshire, UK, 20 August – 16 October 2011 and Loughborough University Design School 16 - 17 November 2011.
 A second exhibition TRIP 2 was held at the Design and Architecture Gallery Tallinn, Estonia in August 2015 in collaboration with the Estonian Academy of the Arts.

 The TRIP symposium explored the role and relevance of traditional 'hand-skills' in contemporary textiles and the value and state of craft within this context.